STAT 341 Analysis of Categorical Data

 General

-- Communicate understanding of analysis results through clearly written conclusions summarizing the results of the statistical models when applied to specified data sets.
+- Summarize the analysis of statistical models when applied to specified data sets.

-- Demonstrate the ability to appropriately select among different categorical analysis models for hypothesis testing, including data production design, in the context of answering questions about representative real-world problems.
+- Select among different categorical analysis models for hypothesis testing, including data production design.

-- Understand and learn to interpret a more advanced set of statistical models and hypothesis testing techniques (than covered in STAT 201) such as the analysis of 2x2 table, stratified categorical analyses, estimation of adds ratios, analysis of general two- and three-way tables, probit analysis and analysis of loglinear models.
+- Develop advanced statistical models and hypothesis testing techniques such as the analysis of 2x2 tables, stratified categorical analyses, estimation of odds ratios, analysis of general two- and three-way tables, probit analysis and analysis of loglinear models.

-- Understand statistical principles and methods for the analysis of categorical data.
+- Apply statistical principles and methods for the analysis of categorical data.